NCAR/python-tutorial/source/tutorials/yourfirst.rst

    :code:`math.e` calls up Euler's number (*e*), the base of the natural logarithm. *e* is an irrational number with infinite decimal places, often approximated as 2.718.
    How much more accurate is :code:`math.e` than this approximation?

-   The above function :code:`math.log(x, base)` is very useful for computing logarithms in any base - but for some common bases there are separate logarithmic functions.
+   The function :code:`math.log(x, base)` is very useful for computing logarithms in any base - but for some common bases there are separate logarithmic functions.
    Try using :code:`log10(x)`\: